Frequently Asked Questions

 Q: Are those REAL fetus skulls?

 A: Real bone is too brittle and light for production work.
-We cast everything in resin or plaster.
+We employ urethane instead.
 REAL fetus skulls are astronomically expensive.
-The fetus, much like the fox, the birds, and many other critters we use, was originally cast from something that at one time unknown and unexperienced by us, had a heartbeat.
+The fetus, much like the fox, badger, duck and many other critters we use, was originally cast from something that at one time unknown and unexperienced by us, had a heartbeat.
+Some of our skulls were cast from A. Koi's sculpted originals.

 Q: Do you guys ever use real bone?